tedtoal/msToString/README.md

 ## Example where first number is a fixed length

 Often you want to force the first number of the result to be a fixed length, usually 2 characters, since clock time is usually shown using two digits.
-This is done by setting *numDigitsFN* to the number of digits desired for the first number.
+This is done by setting *numDigits* to the number of digits desired for the first number.
 For example:

 ```
   monitor.printf("Elapsed time in HH:MM:SS is %s\n", msToString(MS, S, n, true, true, true, 2));
 ```

-If the first number has fewer digits, leading 0's are inserted to make it have exactly *numDigitsFN* digits.
+If the first number has fewer digits, leading 0's are inserted to make it have exactly *numDigits* digits.
 For example, if MS equated to "1:45" in the previous example, it would instead print "01:45".

-Setting numDigitsFN to a number other than 0 also has the effect of forcing digits to be replaced with X's when the first number has *more than numDigitsFN digits*.
+Setting numDigits to a number other than 0 also has the effect of forcing digits to be replaced with X's when the first number has *more than numDigits digits*.
 For example, if MS equated to "187:45" in the previous example, it would instead print "XX:XX".

 ## Including a decimal fraction in the result